Exhibition design for the Museum of Science and Industry about the miracle material, Graphene

-The exhibition is located inside the Grade II Listed Great Western Warehouse, the Museum of Science and Industry’s historic railway site.
-The visitors can experience the story of Graphene through four distinctive zones in a large 825 sqm exhibition space.
+The exhibition was located inside the Grade II-listed Great Western Warehouse, the Museum of Science and Industry’s historic railway site, and subsequently went on tour.
+It consisted of four distinctive zones in a large, 825 sq.m exhibition space.

-The next zone is Exploring Flatland/Investigating a new class of materials where the visitor can enter a bright white room inspired by one of the laboratories that first discovered Graphene.
-The design reflects the scientists working on the material today and gives an insight into not only what they do but also who they are.
-These personal items help visitors relate to a physical object.
-To emphasise how Graphene is constantly changing today and in the future, Universal used three diorama windows for visitors to look through.
-Stories of technical, industrial and commercial challenges are told.
-Oversized photographs by Panos, a photo agency specialising in global issues show Graphene being quarried in Sri Lanka highlighting the impact it could have on the world’s future.
+The second zone, Exploring Flatland/Investigating a New Class of Materials, consisted of a bright white room that was inspired by one of the laboratories where scientists first discovered graphene.
+The design gave an insight into not only what scientists do, but who they are, which helped visitors relate to the physical objects in a more humane way.
+To emphasise how graphene is constantly changing, we used three diorama windows to tell stories of how scientists overcame technical, industrial and commercial challenges.
+Oversized photographs by Panos, a photograph agency specialising in global issues, showed graphene being quarried in Sri Lanka.

 The third zone, Beyond Flatland/Future revolution?
-Is an area that creates opportunities for visitors to participate in thinking about the implications of this new material research in relation with graphene.
-The space is used for an associated programme of events organised by Mosi.
-There is an interactive wall for visitors to experiment with Graphene as an electric conductor.
-There is a series of tables for educational use, talks and seminars and Universal have put a shelf behind the wall to display the work the students produce making it live and ever changing.
+Allowed visitors to participate in future thinking and included an interactive wall to experiment with graphene as an electric conductor.
+The space was used for an associated programme of events, so we provided tables for educational use, talks and seminars, and a shelf to display the work the students produced, making it live and ever changing.

-The last room, Exploring Flatland will feature a new commissioned installation by Random International, zooming into the very small, extreme flat nano scale of graphene.
+The final room, Exploring Flatland, featured a new, commissioned installation by Random International, which zoomed into the very small, extremely flat, nano scale of graphene.